oracle/bpftune/CONTRIBUTING.md

 in the ringbuf event allows us to call the event handler callback in the appropriate tuner.

-# Userspace component - tuner.c
+# Userspace component - tuner_name.c

 It should #include <libbpftune.h>, and must consist of the following functions